Different Types of Business Structures in India

 Company Types Based on the Number of Members

 The definitions of well-known companies, like private and public companies, depend on the number of members (shareholders).
-Except for OPC, any person or even a body corporate may be a member of any corporation.
+Except for OPC, any person or even a corporate body may be a member of any corporation.
 Even overseas nationals or NRIs are welcome to join these companies as members.

 • Private Limited Company